-Doepke and Zilibotti (2008) develop a dynamic model closely related to the extension discussed above, focusing on the joint transmission of patience and work ethic within the family.
-Their theory offers a historical application by explaining cultural and economic shifts during the British Industrial Revolution.
-As in our extended framework, parents face a trade-off between present-oriented preferences of children and the long-term returns of instilling forward-looking traits.
+Doepke and Zilibotti (2008) develop a dynamic model closely related to this extension, focusing on the joint transmission of patience and work ethic within the family.
+Their theory offers a historical application by providing an economic explanation for cultural differences across social classes in preindustrial societies, as well as explaining cultural and economic shifts that followed the British Industrial Revolution.
+As in our extended framework, parents face a tradeoff between present-oriented preferences of children and the long-term returns of instilling forward-looking traits.
 Differences in parenting strategies, shaped by economic incentives, lead to heterogeneous cultural outcomes across social classes.
-In their model, preindustrial society produced cultural segregation along occupational lines.
-For distinct but nearly opposite reasons, both the landowning aristocracy and the landless poor had incentives to promote a leisure-oriented mindset in their children.
-By contrast, the artisan middle class endogenously cultivated patience and a strong work ethic-traits that proved especially valuable during the Industrial Revolution.
-This alignment between economic opportunity and preference transmission allowed them to thrive as technological change unfolded.
-Our extension captures the core logic of this mechanism in a simplified form, highlighting how preference conflict and transmission strategies interact with economic incentives to shape long-run outcomes.